code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-development-online.md

 - Learn the basics of computer science
 - Review best practices for teaching these basics to your students
 - Access free curriculum and resources for teachers
-- Plan for how you might get started teaching computer science
+- Plan for how you might get started teaching Courses 1-4
 - Connect with a community of fellow educators who are making positive change in their classrooms through coding